HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

 We see in this chart that many developers are using the old fragmentation properties of `page-break-inside`, `page-break-after`, and `page-break-before`, rather than the new properties such as `break-before`, which has very low usage.

-The orphans property appears in 22% of print stylesheets, despite lacking support in Firefox.
+The `orphans` property appears in 22% of print stylesheets, despite lacking support in Firefox.
 This property defines the number of lines that should be left at the bottom of a page before a fragmentation break.
-The widows property (which sets the number of lines on their own after a fragmentation break) is seen with around the same frequency.
+The `widows` property (which sets the number of lines on their own after a fragmentation break) is seen with around the same frequency.
 It is likely that people are setting the same value for both.

 ### Paged media

 There is an entire specification for dealing with Paged Media, and CSS for print.
 However, this has been poorly implemented in browsers.
-To find a good implementation of these features you need to use a print specific user agent.
+To find a good implementation of these features you need to use a print-specific user agent.

-There is some browser support for the [@page](https://developer.mozilla.org/en-US/docs/Web/CSS/@page) rule, and its pseudo-classes, and we did find developers using these to set different page properties for the first page, and the left and right pages of a spread.
+There is some browser support for the [`@page`](https://developer.mozilla.org/en-US/docs/Web/CSS/@page) rule and its pseudo-classes, and we did find developers using these to set different page properties for the first page, and the left and right pages of a spread.

 <figure>
   <table>